Janet Jackson filmography

-Background

 Jackson began her career as a child star, performing a series of successful television roles before starring in feature films.
 Jackson stated, "I love acting—it was my first love.
 I had my first job at seven.
 I got a recording contract when I was 14, so I thought I was going to be an actress."
 Joan Morgan ultimately declared Jackson "a veteran thespian who also happened to sell more than 100 million records."
 DeMarco Williams placed Jackson among the few child stars who successfully transitioned into adult actors, along with Jodie Foster, Ron Howard, and Drew Barrymore.
-Ria Nevada observed her acting work to track Jackson’s evolution, "from the “girl next door” to sex-goddess, to the strong, powerful woman she is today."
+Ria Nevada observed her acting work to track Jackson's evolution, "from the 'girl next door' to sex-goddess, to the strong, powerful woman she is today."
 Of her standard acting rates, Phillip McCarthy declared her a "$3-million per-picture screen queen."
 Jackson has had three consecutive films open at number one, beginning with her debut role in Poetic Justice, and two additional films enter the top three.
 She also had a minimum of three consecutive films debut at number one on the DVD and Blu-ray charts, selling over one to two million copies within their first week.